skeeto/skeeto.github.com/about/index.md

   includes [every tool you need][w64-all] to comfortably build anything from high performance data crunchers [to graphical games][w64-game].

+* [u-config][]: a small, highly-portable pkg-config implementation with first-class Windows support.
+Its primary use case is w64devkit.

 * [Elfeed][elfeed]: an extensible syndication feed (RSS, Atom) reader for Emacs.
 I've written [lots of articles][elfeed-meta] about it.